lysak-yurii/moodle-mod_coursesearch/README.md

 - Clear browser cache (Ctrl+Shift+Delete)
 - Purge Moodle caches: **Site administration -> Development -> Purge all caches**
 - Ensure JavaScript is enabled
-- Note: Highlighting only works on course pages, not on Book/Wiki/Glossary/etc. pages
+- Check if highlighting is enabled in admin settings
+- Note: Highlighting does NOT work on H5P activities (iframe limitation) or Folder files (file downloads)

 ### No search results
 - Verify content is visible to the user